Please find below our most commonly asked questions. If you have a question not addressed below, please email [email protected].

 Brown University Undergraduates Only - GRE scores are not required for the following programs:

-- 5th year master’s degrees in Behavioral and Social Health Sciences, Biostatistics, and Global Public Health
+- 5th year master’s degrees in Biostatistics and Global Public Health

 - ScM in Global Public Health